New world generation in Java available for testing

 Unpack the folder into your "versions" folder of your local Minecraft application data folder (see below if you are confused)

-Create a new launch configuration in the launcher and select the "pending 1.18_experimental-snapshot-2.zip" version
+Create a new launch installation in the launcher and select the "pending 1.18_experimental-snapshot-7" version

 Start the game and the remaining files will be downloaded